AnnaztlaW/OperatingSystems/README.md

 # Operating Systems
 Code within repository is for Kent State course titled Operating Systems coding project one.
 ## Overview
-This project attempts to implement the producer consumer relationship in the shared memory utilizing a buffer.
-The producer generates items and puts items onto the table. <br />
+This project attempts to implement the producer consumer relationship in the shared memory utilizing a buffer. <br />
-The consumer will pick up items.
+The producer generates items and puts items onto the table.
+The consumer will pick up items. <br />
 The table can only hold two items at the same time.
 When the table is complete, the producer will wait. <br />
-When there are no items, the consumer will wait<br /> Semaphores are used to synchronize producer and consumer.<br />
+When there are no items, the consumer will wait<br />

+Semaphores are used to synchronize producer and consumer.<br />
 Mutual exclusion is considered. <br />
-We use threads in the producer program and consumer program. <b />
+We use threads in the producer program and consumer program. <br />
 Shared memory is used for the “table”.<br />

 There are two programs one for the producer and one for the consumer.<br />